hyunkunkim/study_sdc_p2/writeup.md

       * ![final result](/img2/s4_final_result.png)
       * It deals much better with ghost tracks than the association result from step 3.

-### 1. Write a short recap of the four tracking steps and what you implemented there (filter, track management, association, camera fusion).
-Which results did you achieve?
-Which part of the project was most difficult for you to complete, and why?
 ## Conclusion
 Implementing the EKF and making it work with camera sensor was most challenging for me as it involves a lot of math.
 But as it is seen by step 3 and step 4, the result was worth it.
 with only lidar measurements, there was a lot of ghost tracks, but with camera measurement, it has been reduced.